NVIDIA CEO Confirms 'Exciting New Next Generation' GeForce RTX 40 GPUs Are Incoming, Unveiled In Late September

 NVIDIA CEO – Jensen Huang (Q2 2023 Earnings Call)

 In gaming, our partners and ecosystem are responding to a sudden slowdown in consumer demand and are correcting channel inventory.
-However, the basics of the games are strong.
-We will get over this over the next few months and move into next year with our new architecture.
+However, the basics of the games are solid.
+We’ll get through this over the next few months and move into next year with our new architecture.
 I look forward to telling you more about it at the GTC next month.

 NVIDIA CEO – Jensen Huang (Q2 2023 Earnings Call)